Ziltoid404/Unwinnable_Lottery/readme.md

 Even at 10 billion guesses per second on a GPU farm, your first expected hit against a generous estimate of 1 billion funded addresses would arrive roughly **3.36 x 10^11 times the current age of the universe** from now.

-That is not 300 billion years.
 It is more than 300 billion times the entire age of everything that has ever existed.

 ```
 Address space         : 2^160  = 1.46 x 10^48